chenzhen1266/GPU-accelerated-3D-modeling-tool/README.txt

-# This code is a conversion tool for batch conversion of NIfTI (.nii/.nii.gz) medical images into STL (.stl) 3D models.
+# This code is a conversion tool for batch conversion of NIfTI (.nii/.nii.gz) medical images to STL (.stl) 3D models.
+It can also be used for ultra-clear processing of 3D models.
 # Input format: (.nii/.nii.gz); Output format: (.stl)

 Main functions: